guzzle/guzzle/docs/events.rst

 ---

-The ``end`` event is a terminal event, emitted once per request, that provides access to the repsonse that was received or the exception that was encountered.
+The ``end`` event is a terminal event, emitted once per request, that provides access to the response that was received or the exception that was encountered.
 The event emitted is a ``GuzzleHttp\Event\EndEvent``.

 This event can be intercepted, but keep in mind that the ``complete`` event